nya3jp/tast/docs/writing_tests.md

 On the other hand, avoid logging unnecessary information that would clutter the logs.
 If you want to log a verbose piece of information to help determine the cause of an error, only do it after the error has occurred.
+Also, if you are interested in which part of a test is time-consuming, please see the "[reporting timing]" section for details.

 See the [fmt package]'s documentation for available "verbs".

 [fmt package]: https://golang.org/pkg/fmt/
+[reporting timing]: writing_tests.md#Reporting-timing

 <a name="log-vs-logf"></a>